-One of the most common concerns surrounding cannabis consumption is the debate over how long a high actually lasts.
-Especially if you are newer to cannabis, you will likely want to know how long the effects last and prepare accordingly.
+One of the most common questions involving cannabis consumption is the question of how long a person can be high for.
+People who are newer to cannabis will likely want to know how long the effects last so that they can be prepared.

 It is also common for new users to ask, “what is it like to be high?”